 File the F-1 with the Public Disclosure Commission.
-Most filers use the PDC's electronic filing option.
+After January 1, 2020, filers are required to file electronically.
 Officials may use agency computers and staff to fulfill the annual F-1 filing requirement.
-Completed forms are delivered to the PDC.

 Officials serving in these local jurisdictions have dual filing requirements:

-- King County Board of Ethics requires county elected officials to file annually by April 15.
+King County Board of Ethics requires county elected officials to file annually by April 15.
 An F-1 with an original signature or the county’s Statement of Financial and Other Interests will be accepted.
 Additionally, a nominee for appointment to any county elective office, except judicial, must file within two weeks of nomination.
-For more information, visit the King County Board of Ethics website at www.kingcounty.gov/ethics or contact the Board’s staff at (206) 298-1586 or firstname.lastname@example.org;
+For more information, visit the King County Board of Ethics website at www.kingcounty.gov/ethics or contact the Board’s staff at (206) 263-7821or email@example.com

 PDC staff is not aware of any other local requirements, but candidates should contact the jurisdiction where they seek office to confirm.